Purify The Air You Breathe: How To Identify Mold And Remove It From Your Home

 It’s especially helpful to open windows in your kitchen and bathrooms since those rooms tend to have more moisture than others.
 We recommend running a fan in your bathroom and kitchen, too.
 Introducing a fan during shower times, cooking, and other moisture traps help circulate the air and prevent moisture from settling and waiting for its old friend, mold.

 An air purifier is especially helpful as you embark on tip #1 (clean, clean, clean!) and stir up all the mold spores and nasty pollutants into the air.
-A HEPA filter [in link to Veva air quality article] (standing for high-efficiency particulate air filter) is best for trapping airborne mold spores and refreshing the air.
+A HEPA filter (standing for high-efficiency particulate air filter) is best for trapping airborne mold spores and refreshing the air.

 To be considered a HEPA filter, it must go through a series of strict guidelines to ensure that it will catch 99.97% air pollutants at a very small size (0.3 microns, to be exact) This fits the bill for dust, pollen, dander, and (you guessed it) mold.
 To be clear though, an air purifier can trap active mold spores in the atmosphere, but it doesn’t eliminate mold from the source so clean and rid your home of moldy sources as a preliminary steps.

 Learn more about the importance of keeping your HEPA air filter clean, here.